 To honour her father's dying wish, Queen Salina shares the rule of Icena with Justinian, a fair and just Roman.
 This displeases the bloodthirsty Druids on one side and the more hard-line ...
 See full summary »

 When a spaceship lands on the moon, it is hailed as a new accomplishment, before it becomes clear that a Victorian party completed the journey in 1899, leading investigators to that mission's last survivor.

-Caveman Tumak is banished from his savage tribe.
-He finds a brief home among a group of gentle seacoast dwelling cave people until he is banished from them as well.
-Missing him, one of their women, Loana leaves with him, deciding to face the harsh prehistoric world with its monsters and volcanos as a couple.Written by
+Caveman Tumak (John Richardson) is banished from his savage tribe.
+He finds a brief home amongst a group of gentle seacoast dwelling cave people until he is banished from them as well.
+Missing him, one of their women, Loana (Raquel Welch), leaves with him, deciding to face the harsh prehistoric world with its monsters and volcanoes as a couple.Written by

 This is a story of long, long ago; when the world was just beginning.